BenWiederhake/steppow/README.md

 I don't want to learn about Elliptic Curves or Weaken Fiat–Shamir signatures or how Merkle trees could be used for this.

-Instead, simple-pow uses an old trick in a new flavor: A hash has to be inverted partially.
+Instead, steppow uses an old trick in a new flavor: A hash has to be inverted partially.

 ### No Parallelism